Brief summary of program purpose

 This training can be delivered in a way that best suits the needs of your workforce.
 For example it can be delivered as one five hour program or two 2.5 hour sessions.

-Next training session is scheduled to be delivered on:
+Next training sessions are scheduled to be delivered on:

 Whilst COVID-19 social distancing restrictions are in place this training is being delivered online using a secure, internet based platform.

-If restrictions are eased prior to August 26 the training can be delivered at your premises, at either one of our centres in Sandringham or Frankston or at an alternative location.
+If restrictions are eased prior to the scheduled date the training can be delivered at your premises, at either one of our centres in Sandringham or Frankston or at an alternative location.

 The cost per person is $250.